 FHA loans are only available through approved lenders.
 You will need to contact your lender to determine whether or not your lender can offer this type of loan as well as any additional eligibility requirements that you may need to meet.

-Step-By-Step Process for Buying a House
+Learn the Step-By-Step Process for Buying a House

 Creating a buying a house checklist can help you to be more prepared when it’s time to meet with lenders.
 This checklist should include the various financial records that you may need to apply for a mortgage, including recent pay stubs and your most recent tax returns.
 Additionally, you may need to provide proof of your identification, such as with a state-issued driver’s license or identification card.